ydb-platform/ydb/ydb/docs/en/core/devops/ansible/initial-deployment.md

 To execute a YQL query, you can use the command `./ydb yql -s 'select 1;'`, which will return the result of the `select 1` command in table form to the terminal.
 After checking the connection, you can create a test table with the command:
 `./ydb workload kv init --init-upserts 1000 --cols 4`.
 This will create a test table `kv_test` consisting of 4 columns and 1000 rows.
 You can verify that the `kv_test` table was created and filled with test data by using the command `./ydb yql -s 'select * from kv_test limit 10;'`.

 The terminal will display a table of 10 rows.
-Now you can perform cluster performance testing.
+Now, you can perform cluster performance testing.
 The article [{#T}](../../reference/ydb-cli/workload-kv.md) describes 5 types of workloads (`upsert`, `insert`, `select`, `read-rows`, `mixed`) and the parameters for their execution.
 An example of executing the `upsert` test workload with the parameter to print the execution time `--print-timestamp` and standard execution parameters is: `./ydb workload kv run upsert --print-timestamp`.

 A report of the following type will be displayed in the terminal:

 ```
 Window Txs/Sec Retries Errors  p50(ms) p95(ms) p99(ms) pMax(ms)        Timestamp
 1          727 0       0       11      27      71      116     2024-02-14T12:56:39Z
 2          882 0       0       10      21      29      38      2024-02-14T12:56:40Z
 3          848 0       0       10      22      30      105     2024-02-14T12:56:41Z
 ...
 ```